kyma-project/busola/docs/extensibility/display-section.md

 #### Widget-specific parameters

-- **title** - an optional string that is rendering title after image.
+- **title** - an optional string that renders a title after an image.
 - **subtitle** - an optional string that renders a subtitle.

 ### Panel